-->

 As seen in the current analysis, unlike IoT malwares, which also attempt to reach the biggest number of infected devices as possible, these miners target victims through phishing samples.
 The techniques used by these malwares are usually focused on reaching execution, avoiding detection to run under the radar and gaining persistence to survive any reboot.

-A new miner sample showed up in April on AT&T Alien Labs radar, with a wide range of different loaders aiming to execute it in infected systems up to this day.
+A new miner sample showed up in April on LevelBlue Labs radar, with a wide range of different loaders aiming to execute it in infected systems up to this day.
 The loaders were initially delivered to the victims through an executable disguised like a spreadsheet.
 For example, one of the samples (fd5131645025e199caa142c12cef34b344437a0f58306f9b66c35d32618665ba) carries a Microsoft Excel icon, but its file extension corresponds to an executable.

 A wide range of decoy documents were found associated with this miner, many of them associated with Mexican civilians: exam results, dentist results, Mexican Governmental documents, Mexican Social Security, Tax returns, etc. Figure 1 corresponds to one of the spreadsheets observed.
 The campaign identified in this report materialized most of its attacks during the second half of June 2022.
 For example, the mentioned file above was compiled in late May 2022 and was first observed in the wild a month after, on June 20, 2022.